 Professor of Biology and Math

-After earning her bachelor's degree in wildlife and fisheries management she worked as a field technician studying many species from birds to bears, but focused on bear-human conflicts in graduate school.
+After earning her bachelor's degree in wildlife and fisheries management she worked as a field technician studying many species from birds to bears but focused on bear-human conflicts in graduate school.
 It was in graduate school that she discovered her love of teaching.
-Kirsten began teaching human anatomy, human physiology and general biology for Central Wyoming College in 2006.
+Kapp began teaching human anatomy, human physiology and general biology for Central Wyoming College in 2006.
 She has also taught courses in ecology, environmental science and pre-college math.

-Kirsten is an active member of PULSE (Partnership for Undergraduate Life Science Education) and is dedicated to creating scientific research and applied learning experiences for her students.
+Kapp is an active member of PULSE (Partnership for Undergraduate Life Science Education) and is dedicated to creating scientific research and applied learning experiences for her students.
 Although she has many research interests, her most current research focuses on microplastic pollution in freshwater ecosystems.

 - Bachelor of Science in Wildlife and Fisheries Management, University of Vermont